 - The Cathedral of San Tommaso Apostolo, with a beautiful portal of the 14th century

-- the Church of St. Maria of Constantinople
+- The church of Santa Maria of Constantinople.

-- remains of the Church of St. Marco (7th-8th century), just outside the town
+- The Remains of the Church of St. Marco (7th-8th century), just outside the town.

 - At Contrada Morrecine between Ortona and Tollo, the so-called Pietra di Morrecine, a construction of the early centuries AD in opus mixtum et coementicium, of almost cubic shape, possibly a mausoleum.

 Events and Festivities

 - 1 to 3 May: Festa del Perdono (=Feast of Forgiveness), in honor of St. Thomas the Apostle.